For almost anyone who works in an office, receiving a flood of emails is just part of the daily routine.

 This is a common tactic called a business email compromise (BEC) scam, and unfortunately, it's often very effective.

 In 2020, the Canadian Anti-Fraud Centre reported that Canadian victims lost almost $30 million to this scam, and more than $26 billion was stolen from victims worldwide.

 "Virtually every type and size of business is vulnerable to business email compromise scams," says Dennis Parker, Vice President, Business Banking at TD.

 "Unfortunately, it doesn't take a lot of technical savvy to trick people into making fraudulent payments."

 How the scam typically works

 BEC scams generally start with reconnaissance.
-Fraudsters may spend weeks harvesting information from your company website, social media, press releases and other reliable sources, and sometimes even intercepts email exchanges before deciding who to target and when to strike.
+Fraudsters may spend weeks harvesting information from your company website, social media platforms, press releases and other reliable sources, and sometimes even intercept email exchanges before deciding who to target and when to strike.